Ubud, in many ways the center of Bali, welcomes visitors with great culture, some fascinating tradition – and even some monkey business.

 Tegallalang Rice Terrace

-Next stop a restaurant above the Tegallalang rice terrace where we enjoyed a good lunch and a spectacular view.
+Next stop was a restaurant above the Tegallalang rice terrace where we enjoyed a good lunch and a spectacular view.

 Tegallalang is one of the most beautiful rice terraces in Bali, after all.